Area Of Base Of A Rectangular Prism

 Always Double-Check Your Units

-For example, if the length is given in meters and the width in centimeters, convert the width to meters by dividing by 100, or convert the length to centimeters by multiplying by 100.
+To give you an idea, if the length is given in meters and the width in centimeters, convert the width to meters by dividing by 100, or convert the length to centimeters by multiplying by 100.
 Consistency in units is crucial for obtaining accurate results.

 Visualize the Prism